Marin Leovac

-Marin Leovac ([mâriːn lěoʋats]; born 7 August 1988) is a Croatian professional footballer who plays as a left back for NK Osijek.
+Marin Leovac ([mâriːn lěoʋats]; born 7 August 1988) is a Croatian professional footballer who plays as a left back for Lokomotiva.

 Early career

 Leovac began his career in July 1997 in Austria with Sportunion Aschbach and signed in March 2001 with USV Oed/Zeillern.
-After only one year left USV Oed/Zeillern and signed in August 2002 a contract with FK Austria Wien.
+After only one year left USV Oed/Zeillern and signed in August 2002 a contract with Austria Wien.

 Club career

 Austria Wien

-Leovac spent three seasons playing for the Austria Wien II, before making debut for the first team in 2009/10 season.
+Leovac spent three seasons playing for the Austria Wien II, before making debut for the first team in 2009–10 season.

-He made his debut for Austria Wien in Europa League match against SV Werder Bremen, playing 90 minutes in eventual 2-0 loss.
+He made his debut for Austria Wien in Europa League match against SV Werder Bremen, playing 90 minutes in eventual 2–0 loss.
 In his first season with Austria he made 8 Bundesliga appearances.

-In 2013–2014 he helped Austria Wien reach UEFA Champions League group stage, when he netted the opening goal in 0-2 win over Croatian champions Dinamo Zagreb in Champions League Play-off match played in Zagreb.
+In 2013–2014 he helped Austria Wien reach UEFA Champions League group stage, when he netted the opening goal in 0–2 win over Croatian champions Dinamo Zagreb in Champions League Play-off match played in Zagreb.
 He made four appearances in 2013–2014 Champions League Group G.